Elliptic Littlewood identities: Skew interpolation functions

 Consider the following generalized elliptic hypergeometric sum:

 as the notation suggests, this will turn out to be our desired skew version of the interpolation functions.
 Note that each term in the rescaled sum

-is the product of $p$-abelian and $q$-abelian factors, so the same applies to this rescaled sum; however, the rescaling introduces unfortunate poles, so we will prefer to use the not-quite-abelian form unless that would introduce complicated factors from quasiperiodicity.
+is the product of $p$-abelian and $q$-abelian factors, so the same applies to this rescaled sum; however, the rescaling introduces unfortunate poles, so we will prefer to use the not-quite-elliptic form unless that would introduce complicated factors from quasiperiodicity.
 This is a generalized elliptic hypergeometric sum in the same sense as the identities of \cite{bctheta}; in particular, it includes the following very-well-poised, balanced, and terminating multivariate elliptic hypergeometric series as a special case:

+(Such sums arise as limiting cases of order $k-1$ elliptic Selberg integrals via residue calculus.)
 We note that the skew interpolation function is invariant under permutations of its arguments, as well as under insertion or deletion of pairs $x,1/x$.
+(The last statement follows from the fact that

+which in turn is immediate from the definition.)
 In particular, the arguments are not directly arguments of interpolation functions, but play a more plethystic role.
 Roughly speaking, this corresponds to the plethystic substitution

 at the trigonometric level, so that an ordinary argument corresponds to a pair $t^{1/2}x,t^{1/2}/x$ of plethystic arguments.
-(Compare Theorem \ref{thm:lifted_interp} below.)
+(Compare Theorem~\ref{thm:lifted_interp} below.)

 The two main identities of \cite{bctheta} both involved sums of this form, and thus one has the following.